 The last few years brought Pennsylvania native Dick Smith’s 1934 carol “Winter Wonderland” to life for the 2014 show.
 There were sleigh bells, snowmen, a fireplace and more.
 The outdoor garden was expanded to include a Children’s Discovery Garden.
 Finally, 2015’s show included items to invoke the theme “Deck the Halls.”
 There were gorgeous arrangements of LED lights and the outdoor garden expanded even further.

-Wondering what 2017’s show will bring?
+Wondering what this year’s show will bring?
 Timed tickets for the show are on sale now.

 Want to know more about Phipps?
 Here is a History Of Phipps Conservatory and Botanical Gardens.